ameeno/DELL-DW1820A-Drivers/README.md

-I was asked about the card i chose for my Lenovo Thinkpad T440P Hackintosh Project.
+I was asked about the card I chose for my Lenovo Thinkpad T440P Hackintosh Project.
 ***
     https://github.com/ameeno/Lenovo-Thinkpad-T440P-Hackintosh

 **Most of the wifi cards for this laptop are $50+ USD.**

-But i decided as it was just a project, i would take a punt at a low cost card that is only around $10USD on aliexpress.
+But I decided as it was just a project, I would take a punt at a low cost card that is only around $10USD on aliexpress.
 I purchased it from here:
 ***
     https://www.aliexpress.com/item/32895346062.html